PHX2600/The-Archive/forum/General Discussion/1560 - Chicago VPS FAIL.md

 Posted by **Urbal** on Mon February 27th, 2012 11:22:12 AM

 This is fucking great!
-I can't wait to hear the outcome. &quot;Please review my signature&quot;... classic!
+I can't wait to hear the outcome.
+"Please review my signature"... classic!

 --------------------------------------------------------------------------------

 Posted by **Automated Penguin** on Mon February 27th, 2012 01:41:03 PM

-They have parked my ticket at &quot;level two&quot; and haven't contacted me since my last update.
+They have parked my ticket at "level two" and haven't contacted me since my last update.

 --------------------------------------------------------------------------------